 How to Obtain a Marriage License

 Residents of the state intending to be joined in marriage are required to record notice of their intentions in person (both parties must be present) in the office of the clerk of the municipality in which at least one of them resides.
-The parties must file the Intentions of Marriage Forms, with their original signatures notarized.
+The parties must file the Intentions of Marriage Form, with their original signatures notarized.
 Out-of-state residents may file their Intentions in any municipal office.

 Please do not wait until the last minute as it takes approximately 45 minutes to complete the process.
 It is strongly recommended to plan ahead and make an appointment when obtaining a marriage license (both parties must be present).
 The process may be expedited if you complete the Intentions Form in advance as there is a lot of information that needs to be provided.
+Another great time saving option is to bring the completed Intentions form to the office and return at a scheduled time.
+You may download the Intentions of Marriage form here

 Instruction for Completing Intentions

 Complete every item carefully by typing or neatly printing in BLACK ink only.
+Intentions of Marriage Form

 Enter UNKNOWN in box if you do not know a piece of information (such as parent's place of birth)